-That said, I hope the state bar will investigate the ethics lapse of lawyer x who works for the law firm of CW.
+That said, I hope the state bar will investigate the ethics lapse of lawyer x who works for the law firm of Cooling & Winter.
 This lawyer violated ethics rule 8.4 which requires they refrain from deceptive or misleading statements.

-As you must know, CW is the successor to the notorious law firm of prederick J. janna & Associates; the same firm that in January 2016, was fined $3.1 million and then shut down by the Consumer Finance Protection Bureau.
-The janna firm was shut down because it relied on deceptive court filings and faulty evidence to churn out over a hundred thousand debt collection lawsuits in violation of the FDCPA.
+As you must know, Cooling & Winter is the successor to the notorious law firm of Frederick J. Hanna & Associates; the same firm that in January 2016, was fined $3.1 million and then shut down by the Consumer Finance Protection Bureau.
+The Hanna firm was shut down because it relied on deceptive court filings and faulty evidence to churn out over a hundred thousand debt collection lawsuits in violation of the FDCPA.

-CW is much like the defunct janna firm.
+Cooling & Winter is much like the defunct Hanna firm.
 In addition to having virtually the same partners and many of the same attorneys, the new firm even uses the old firm’s prior phone number.
-To this day, CW lawyers are still telling debtors that the FDCPA doesn’t apply to them.
+To this day, Cooling lawyers are still telling debtors that the FDCPA doesn’t apply to them.

 Now that you know the checkered past of this particular law firm, I will go into what they did wrong here.
 In my case, the misleading/deceptive statement was… I also have an email/recording to back it up.

-Worse, lawyer X is an expert on the FDCPA and a former employee of the defunct Sanna law firm.
+Worse, lawyer X is an expert on the FDCPA and a former employee of the defunct Hanna law firm.
 This lawyer knows better.